stcmh/Recorder/README.md

-Simple Vedio Recorder with OpenCv
+Simple Vedio Recorder with OpenCv.

-It can horizential filp Vedio anytime by press , or . key
+It can horizential filp Vedio anytime by press , or . key.